MWelHeb/01_Covid19_Scan/Data_Science_Projects.md

 # Publishing a data science project

-## I – ANALYZING THE COVID 19 INFECTION DEVELOPMENT

 ### CONTENT
 ### 1 - Starting point - to have a (data science) question.